-But before we begin, I want to give a quick shout out to Klaviyo who is a sponsor of the show.
-Always excited to talk about Klaviyo because they are the email marketing platform that I personally use for my ecommerce store, and I depend on them for over 30% of my revenues as of last month.
-Now, Klaviyo is the only email platform out there that is specifically built for ecommerce stores, and here is why it is so powerful.
+I also want to give a quick shout out to Klaviyo who is a sponsor of the show.
+Always blessed to have Klaviyo as a sponsor because they are the email marketing provider that I use for my ecommerce store, and I depend on them for over 25% of my revenues.
+Klaviyo is the only email platform out there that is specifically built for ecommerce stores, and here is why it is so powerful.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle, so you can spend more time with your family and focus on doing the things that you love.
 Here is your host, Steve Chou.